richard-ui/interactive-milestone-project/README.md

 - As a Frequent Visitor, id like to have an option that allows me to search restaurants from a particular region/city that will display location markers within a specific area on the map.

+- As a Customer, i want to be able to use the form as  way of communication to book a reservation slot for a particular Restaurant.

 ## Design

 1. Colour Scheme